 Undergraduate Certificate in Global Engagement

-CERTIFICATE CODE - CU08
+Certificate Code - CU08

 Students in the Eberly College, may earn this Certificate, regardless of their major.
-Completion of the Global Engagement Certificate demonstrates the student’s knowledge of diverse cultures, as well as the ability to communicate and interact effectively with people of different cultural background.
-Students will be required to apply their knowledge of contemporary issues and global social contexts to their course work and their broader citizenship.
+Completion of the Global Engagement Certificate demonstrates the student’s knowledge of diverse cultures, as well as the ability to communicate and interact effectively with people of different cultural backgrounds.
+Students will be required to apply their knowledge of contemporary issues and global social contexts to their coursework and their broader citizenship.
 Students must complete fifteen hours of approved courses and have the option to earn part of the certificate on campus, or to earn all of their credits abroad by completing one of the two options described below.